Tamar Hematite Iron Company: Quartz reef mining on the 'Hematite Company' lease

 By October 1878, it had become well known that the rich Tasmania Reef extended onto the old THIC leasehold land.
 A new company, The Tasmania Extended Gold Mining Company was set up to mine gold, on ten acres of land on Cabbage Tree Hill, due east of the Tasmanian Mine lease and to the south of two other gold leases.
 The land included a part of the bounteous Tasmania Reef, which could be accessed by extending the workings of the Tasmania Mine over the boundary of the 'Hematite Company' lease.
 The 'Hematite Company' interests received a small number of shares in the new company, but received a lucrative 5% royalty on the gold mined.

 The Tasmania Mine had paid dividends of over £700,000 by 1900.
 It was one of the deepest and richest mines in Australia, by the time it closed in 1914.
-Although William Grubb died in 1879, his family—benefiting from both his share of the Tasmania Mine and the 'Hematite Company' royalty—became even more weathly, as did the other partners in 'the Hematite Company'.
+Although William Grubb died in 1879, his family—benefiting from both his share of the Tasmania Mine and the 'Hematite Company' royalty—became even more wealthy, as did the other partners in 'the Hematite Company'.